-Conference calls are organized by the CC at a frequency determined by UDN PEER.
-Annual inperson meetings are held whenever possible.
-A UDN PEER co-chair or other UDN PEER members may be invited to attend at least one in-person Steering Committee meetings.
-Additional UDN committees may choose to invite UDN PEER members to participate in virtual meetings at their discretion.
-Travel expenses are covered for the annual in-person UDN PEER meeting and for a UDN PEER member to attend the Steering Committee meetings, as needed.
-UDN PEER members will receive an annual incentive (\$400 - members; \$600 - co-chairs) for meeting attendance and participation.
+Conference calls are organized by the DMCC at a frequency determined by the PEER.
+Annual in-person meetings are held.
+A PEER co-chair or other PEER members may be invited to attend one in-person Steering Committee meetings.
+Travel expenses are covered for the annual in-person PEER meeting and for a PEER member to attend the Steering Committee meetings, as needed.
+PEER members will receive an annual incentive (\$400 - members; \$600 - co-chairs) for meeting attendance and participation.